 - Snow and ice

 - Failure to warn of a property’s hazardous or unsafe condition

-Insurance companies are well aware of how difficult these cases can be for injured persons in Michigan and are aggressively defending these cases.
-They routinely try to obtain statements immediately after the accident before the injured person even has been able to discuss the case with an attorney.
-They later use those statements against the individual in defense of a case, so it is wise to consult with a skilled lawyer as soon as possible after suffering an injury on another’s premises.
+Because of the virtual refusal of our courts to hold property owners accountable for their negligence in maintaining their premises, insurance companies are well aware of how difficult these cases can be for injured persons in Michigan and are aggressively defending these cases.
+They routinely try to obtain statements immediately after the accident before the injured person even has been able to discuss the case with an attorney will later use those statements against the injured person.
+Photographic and video evidence of the incident may also mysteriously disappear if harmful to the defendant.
+Because of all of this, it is wise to consult with a skilled lawyer as soon as possible after suffering an injury on another’s premises.